English language in Europe: Wales

 In 1282 Edward I of England defeated Llywelyn ap Gruffudd, Wales's last independent prince, in battle.
 Edward followed the practice used by his Norman predecessors in their subjugation of the English, and constructed a series of great stone castles in order to control Wales, thus preventing further military action against England by the Welsh.
 With ‘English’ political control at this time came Anglo-Norman customs and language; English did not displace Welsh as the majority language of the Welsh people until the anti-Welsh language campaigns, which began towards the end of the 19th century (54% spoke Welsh in 1891; see Welsh language).
 The Welsh language is currently spoken by about one-fifth of the population.
 It has been enjoying support from the authorities for some decades, resulting in a revival, and is in a healthy position in many parts of Wales.

 English in other British or formerly British territories

 Channel Islands

 The bailiwicks of Jersey and Guernsey are two Crown Dependencies.
 Besides English, some (very few) inhabitants of these islands speak regional languages, or those related to French (such as Jèrriais, Dgèrnésiais and Sercquiais).

-All inhabitants of the Channel Islands speak English.